Dhruv-krishn-a/LMS-MERN/README.md

 # Learning Management system

-LMS is a full-featured, multipurpose, premium Learning Management System built with react js, HTML5, and CSS.
+LMS is a full-featured, multipurpose, premium Learning Management System built with React JS, HTML5, and CSS.
 It has a huge collection of reusable UI components and is integrated with the latest CSS libraries.
-It can be used for all types of Web applications like custom admin panel, app backend, CMS or CRM.
+It can be used for all types of Web applications like custom admin panel, app backend, CMS, or CRM.

 # Installation